-Under Section 279 of the Companies Act, the shareholders must approve of the scheme of merger or amalgamation in an EOGM.
-The scheme of arrangement is considered approved if a majority in number representing three-fourths in value of the creditors or class of creditors, or members, as the case may be, present and voting either in person or, where proxies are allowed, by proxy at the meeting, agree to any compromise or arrangement'.
+Under the Companies Act s 279, the share-holders must approve of the scheme of merger or amalgamation in an EOGM.
+The scheme of arrangement is considered approved if a majority in number representing three-fourths in value of the creditors or class of creditors, or members, as the case may be, present and voting either in person or, where proxies are allowed, by proxy at the meeting, agree to any compromise or arrangement.